Firedrake969/celeritas.js/README.md

 ### Documentation
 No documentation yet.
 It will be put in the wiki or gh-pages when I get around to beginning it.

+## Notes
+Code with commented links means that I adapted code from StackOverflow.
+If you're the original author, feel free to contact me to remove the section of code - I will replace it with something achieving the same purpose but (hopefully) different enough.

 Last updated 4/18/2015.